 Microphone-level signals are passed through the mixer's splendid microphone preamplifiers to become line-level signals.
+The mic input of hybrid channels 3-4 is fed equally to channels 3 and 4.

 PHANTOM POWER

 Most modern professional condenser mics require 48V phantom power, which lets the mixer send low-current DC voltage to the mic's electronics through the same wires that carry audio.
 (Semi-pro condenser mics often have batteries to accomplish the same thing.)
 "Phantom" owes its name to an ability to be "unseen" by dynamic mics (Shure SM57/SM58, for instance), which don't need external power and aren't affected by it anyway.